Accountant in Miami Shows You How to Beef Up Your Business Credit Score

 7. Build a business asset – A business with established credit history and available credit is attractive to potential buyers and investors.
 It improves the appearance of your business’ funding capacity and stability.

-8. Limit inquiries – With business credit, you can stop relying on your personal credit to obtain financing, which limits the amount of inquiries being pulled on you personally.
+8. Limit inquiries – With business credit, you can stop relying on your personal credit to obtain financing, which limits the number of inquiries being pulled on you personally.

 9. Receive larger credit limits – You can obtain 10 to 100 times greater credit limits from lenders as an established creditworthy business than you can as an individual.